iamsellek/alfred_git/README.md

 checkout` without a branch name, for instance) separated by spaces; the repos you want to work with *always* come last and will also be separated by spaces.

-Alfred comes packaged with the most common git commands built in, but also allows you to send custom commands!
+AlfredGit comes packaged with the most common git commands built in, but also allows you to send custom commands!
 If your first parameter doesn't match any of the built-in commands, the first parameter itself will be the command that is run!
 Simple!
 Think another command warrants being on this list?
 Email me and I'll consider adding it!

 And with that, we come to the built-in commands.
-Here are the Alfred commands followed by a description of what they run.
+Here are the AlfredGit commands followed by a description of what they run.
 Most of these should be intuitive.

 * `pull` - Runs a `git pull`